Will long-term travel hurt your career prospects?

 Research now tells us that what makes a group truly intelligent and innovative is the combination of different ages, skills, disciplines, and working and thinking styles that members bring to the table – Institute for the Future / University of Phoenix Research Institute

-On the flip side, our willingness to return to corporate life as we know it would be a big question mark (for ourselves).
+Conversely, our willingness to return to corporate life as we know it would be a big question mark (for ourselves).
 We have experienced an alternative.
-While it’s been six years, we have gained from it so much already that it would be hard to give up and (near) impossible to step back into old habits.
+While it’s been six years, we have gained so much from it already that it would be hard to give up and (near) impossible to step back into old habits.

-A return to corporate life would certainly look very different from our life before we embarked on this journey.
-We are free to work and contribute to society in a way that is truly aligned with our values.
-If we had to return to Corporate Land, we would, therefore, be looking for roles that are closely aligned with our values, and our employer selection would be a holistic one: with our salaries less of a driver and true work/life balance, a supportive and inclusive corporate culture, and an industry we are happy to support playing a much greater role.
+Returning to corporate life would look very different from our life before we embarked on this journey.
+We are free to work and contribute to society in a way that aligns with our values.
+If we had to return to Corporate Land, we would be looking for roles closely aligned with our values.
+Our employer selection would be holistic: with our salaries less of a driver and genuine work/life balance, a supportive and inclusive corporate culture, and an industry we are happy to support playing a much more significant role.

 Team building